alain1337/TvLight/README.md

 # TvLight
 TvLight allows to monitor the IPs of TVs and turn on or off Hue lights when the TV is on.
+TvLight is intended to run all the time, ideally on a low-power device such as a Rasberry Pi.

+Devices are configurable and are identified by their MAC address:

 ```javascript
 {